dbt-labs/corp/docs/working_here.md

     A distributed workforce doesn’t just mean working from home.
 We realize that different people thrive in different settings.
 As a result, we offer benefits to support people in finding the right work setup for them and ensuring they are equipped for success:

     - **[Office stipend:](benefits.md#office-stipend)** New employees receive $1,500 USD (or local equivalent) to spend in their first year to set up their home office and purchase equipment to comfortably work their preferred location.
 Each year after, employees receive $400 USD (or local equivalent) to support their remote work setup.
-    - **[Workspace rental:](benefits.md#workplace-rental)** Working from home does not work for everyone.
+    - **[Workspace rental:](benefits.md#workplace-rental)** Working from home does not work for everyone, all the time.
 Employees receive a monthly benefit to rent office space and experience an optimal work environment.
     - **[Regional offices:](#regional-offices)** In regions with high employee count, dbt Labs has office space to support async-first collaboration and promote our culture and values when teams meet onsite.
 Designed with intention, these spaces are not used to incentivize local collaboration but instead support community development and foster connection with cross-functional teams during onsites.
 - **Global [comp](compensation.md#global-compensation-and-benefits) & [benefits](benefits.md#global-benefits-strategy--stipend)**